dfelinto/blender-manual/manual/modeling/geometry_nodes/geometry/geometry_proximity.rst

 ========

 The different modes of the node: faces, edges and points.
-In this example the geometry nodes modifier is added on the larget plane.
+In this example the geometry nodes modifier is added on the target plane.
 Note that the larger plane is subdivided and the smaller plane is not.

 .. figure:: /images/modeling_geometry-nodes_geometry-proximity_modes.png
    :align: center

-   The three target element modes: faces, edges, and points
+   The three target element modes: faces, edges, and points.

 .. figure:: /images/modeling_geometry-nodes_geometry-proximity_example.png
    :align: center